aglantzrbc/sql-challenge/README.md

 *Scan of code to display tables:*

 The order of tables, above, is alphabetical, but the tables were coded and run in a sequence to allow foreign keys to refer back to where they originate in previous blocks of code.
+See **Figure 8** for the actual run sequence.

 ![display_tables](https://github.com/aglantzrbc/sql-challenge/assets/127694342/38b52fad-29c8-42e9-9b7e-260153578403)